Loc$^2$: Interpretable Cross-View Localization via Depth-Lifted Local Feature Matching: Additional Ablation Study

-\textbf{Number of sampled correspondences $N$:} Our default setting uses $N=1024$ (following~\citet{xia2025fg}) during training.
-In inference, if RANSAC is used, we sample only 3 correspondences per RANSAC loop to compute the pose and scale.
-When RANSAC is not used, we use the same $N=1024$.

-We evaluate two cases: 1) varying $N$ only in inference: a model trained with $N=1024$ is evaluated with $N=256, 512, 1024,$ and $2048$ (without RANSAC).
-2) varying $N$ in both training and inference: validation results (with RANSAC) of models trained with $N=256, 512, 1024,$ and $2048$.
+\textbf{Number of sampled correspondences $N$:} Our default setting uses $N=1024$ (following~\citet{xia2025fg}) during inference.
+If RANSAC is used, we sample only 3 correspondences per RANSAC loop to compute the pose and scale.
+In this case, we vary $N$ only in inference: a model trained with $N=1024$ is evaluated with $N=256, 512, 1024,$ and $2048$ (without RANSAC).

 As shown in Tab.~\ref{tab:n-inference}, the number of correspondences $N$ does not have a strong impact on performance.
 When varying $N$ during inference, the difference in mean localization error is less than 0.2 m for $N = 512, 1024, 2048$.
 The error increases more noticeably when a smaller $N$, such as 256, is used.
-Similarly, the model remains robust to different $N$ during training, as long as $N$ is not too small (e.g., $N \leq 256$).

 \textbf{Number of aerial points:} Next, we examine how the number of aerial points affects performance.
 Our default setting, following~\citet{xia2025fg}, uses $41 \times 41$ aerial points for fair comparison.
 As shown in Tab.~\ref{tab:ablation-points}, our model is robust to small variations in the number of aerial points.
 When more than $36 \times 36$ points are used, the change in mean localization error is less than 0.2~m.
 However, when the number of points is significantly reduced (e.g., $31 \times 31$), performance degrades noticeably.